Hitcents/unity3d-standards/coding.md

 If you can make Unity generate files like this by default, I will give you a cookie.

+*UPDATE* - a cookie has been earned!
+Take a look at the [files](https://github.com/Hitcents/unity3d-standards/tree/master/files) subfolder in this repo.

 #Empty methods

 Delete empty methods that are not conforming to a base class or interface.
 If it is a Unity method like `Start` or `Update` it will actually slow the game down if you do not remove them.
 If I see them, I will make fun of you.